-2.5 Units (Lec 2.5 Hrs) Transfer Credit: CSU

-Corequisite: REGNRSG 109L
+2.5 Units (Lec 2.5 Hrs) Transfer Credit: CSU Prerequisite: REGNRSG 106, REGNRSG 107 Corequisite: REGNRSG 109L

 Students identify and manage the needs of the older adult client possessing complex medical-surgical health problems.
 Students focus on the bio-psycho-social impact of illness across the life span and nursing interventions to promote client adaptation.
+This theory course must be taken concurrently with the corresponding clinical course.
+When taking a concurrent theory and clinical course, if both courses are not passed when courses are first taken, this will count as one fail.
+A second failed course will result in dismissal from the program.
+If a student needs to retake a failed theory course, the corequisite clinical course must be repeated concurrently to comply with CCR 1426 (d).